hypernormalisation/timbermafia/README.md

 ![](static/demo0.png)

-Python package that makes implementing good-looking and flexible logging easy.
+`timbermafia` is a python package that makes implementing good-looking and flexible logging easy.

 Setting up your existing logging to stdout, with fixed-width columns and printout over multiple lines, is as easy as placing the following in